josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 Remove a plant from an area through mechanical means.

-When: always when you have the strength
+Use when you have strength and soil is wet

 Note: don't hurt yourself!